Driving licence in Germany: Obtaining a driving licence

-The cost of obtaining a licence for driving a car is on average €1,400 (US$1,800 in September 2014) but varies widely according to an individual's skill, city and region.
+The cost of obtaining a licence for driving a car is on average €3,000 (USD$3,400 in May 2025) but varies widely according to an individual's skill, city and region.
 Individual driving schools set their own prices.
 The total includes fees for: authorities and exams, learning materials, driving lessons and tuition.

 National driving types

-In Germany, the European driving license classes as defined in EU law are applied.
-In addition, however, there are national driving license classes that are only valid in Germany.
-The national driving license classes are printed on the driver's license in italics.
+In Germany, the European driving licence classes as defined in EU law are applied.
+In addition, however, there are national driving licence classes that are only valid in Germany.
+The national driving licence classes are printed on the driver's licence in italics.